lancedb/lancedb/docs/src/fts.md

 # Full-text search

 LanceDB provides support for full-text search via [Tantivy](https://github.com/quickwit-oss/tantivy), allowing you to incorporate keyword-based search (based on BM25) in your retrieval solutions.
+A hybrid search solution combining vector and full-text search is also on the way.

-This is currently Python only.
-We plan to push the FTS integration down to the Rust level in the future, so that it is available for JavaScript users as well.
+Full-text search support is currently Python only.
+Our aim is to push the FTS integration down to the Rust level in the future, so that it's available for JavaScript users as well.

 ## Installation

-To use full-text search, you must install the dependency [`tantivy-py`](https://github.com/quickwit-oss/tantivy-py):
+To use full-text search, install the dependency [`tantivy-py`](https://github.com/quickwit-oss/tantivy-py):

 ```sh
 # Say you want to use tantivy==0.20.1